gileck/book-reader-app/docs/highlighting-systems.md

 Both systems are user-configurable through the theme panel and designed for optimal performance and user experience.

 **Note**: As of the simplified refactor (2025), the reader operates with a one-to-one mapping between sentence indices and chunk indices.
-The `useSentenceAudioController` processes ALL chunks (including headers and images) but only generates TTS for text chunks.
+The `useSentenceAudioController` processes ALL chunks (including headers, images, and text) and generates TTS for both text and headers.
+Only images are skipped for TTS.
 This eliminates the need for index mapping functions, making the code significantly simpler while maintaining full functionality.

 ## Simplified Architecture (2025 Refactor)